biggie-boss/LoreRim/README.md

 ### Vampire Changes

+- Vampire Armor and Clothing expansions are craft-only now.
+The way they were distributed before was janky at best.
+They also now require joining the Volkihar.
 - Potions of Viscera are no longer craftable.
 - All vampires can craft elixer of blood potions with half efficiency.
 Being a vampire lord and taking the courts chef perk doubles the amount you receive or makes them twice as cheap.
 - 4 strange meat/human flesh to make 1 without perk, 2 with perk.